JoineryHQ/com.joineryhq.dupmon/README.md

 * MariaDB

-This extension relies on MariaDB's MAX_EXEMAX_EXECUTION_TIME variable to prevent dedupe scans from locking up the site or otherwise running amok.
+This extension relies on MariaDB's MAX_EXECUTION_TIME variable to prevent dedupe scans from locking up the site or otherwise running amok.

 Sites running MySQL can use it if they have smaller numbers of contacts.
 Such a